otrv4/otrv4/architecture-decisions/005-mix-key.md

 The options for ratcheting/re-deriving this mix key are:

-1. Obtain every mix key from a DH function which requires the other party to contribute to the computation.
+1. Obtain a mix key from a DH function which requires the other party to contribute to the computation each time a message is sent.
 2. Obtain a mix key with DH functions which requires the other party to contribute to the computation every n times.
 Between these derivations, the mix keys are obtained using a KDF that is seeded with the last DH key.
 We propose n = 3, but this can be adjusted depending on performance.

+We choose the second option.

 ### Algorithm

-From now, we will assume the 2nd option for ratcheting/re-deriving the mix-key where n = 3.
+We will assume n = 3.

 *k_dh = A_i, a_i*